python/cpython/InternalDocs/string_interning.md

   In the free-threaded build, they are; this avoids modifying the global lookup table after threads are started.

-  Interning a one-byte string will always intern the corresponding singleton.
+  Interning a one-char latin-1 string will always intern the corresponding singleton.
-  (This is the reason to mention these here: they complicate the interning mechanism.)

 - All other strings are allocated dynamically, and have their `_PyUnicode_STATE(s).statically_allocated` flag set to zero.